iv-org/matrix-ai-moderator/README.md

 # Matrix Harm Detection Bot

-A Deno-based Matrix bot that protects rooms by monitoring new members and their messages for inappropriate content using OpenAI's API.
+A Deno-based Matrix bot that protects rooms by monitoring new members and their messages for inappropriate content using OpenAI's API or any other OpenAI compatible API.

 ## Features

 - Monitors new room members
 - Checks usernames for inappropriate content
-- Temporarily stores new members in Deno KV for 60 minutes
+- Temporarily stores new members in Deno KV for monitoring
 - Monitors messages from new members
-- Uses OpenAI API to detect inappropriate content
+- Uses OpenAI API or any other OpenAI compatible API to detect inappropriate content
-- Automatically bans users and removes inappropriate content
+- Two-strike warning system for inappropriate content
+- Automatic message deletion and user banning
+- Required number of valid messages before removing monitoring

 ## Prerequisites

 - Deno (latest version)
 - Matrix account for the bot
-- OpenAI API key
+- OpenAI API key or OpenAI compatible API key (openrouter for example)
 - Access to a Matrix room you want to protect

 ## Setup